AerialRobotics-IITK/Image_Processing/camera_calibration/README.md

 The left is the homogenous point in pixels i.e. scaling the real world image according to the size.

-In the third matrix `R` is the rotation matrix.And t is the where is the camera in the world.
+In the third matrix `R` is the rotation matrix.And t is the whereabouts the camera in the world.